ibm-cloud-docs/activity-tracker/data-security.md

 ### Deleting user metadata when an instance is deleted
 {: #service-delete-metadata}

-When you delete a LogDNA instance, user metadata such as views, alerts, dashboards, screens, and templates, is never deleted.
+When you delete a logging instance, user metadata such as views, alerts, dashboards, screens, and templates, is never deleted.

 You must open a case through support to request the data to be deleted.
 For more information, see [Open a support ticket](/docs/get-support).